K\"ahler metrics and toric Lagrangian fibrations: Principal Hamiltonian -spaces a.k.a. Lagrangian fibrations

 \subsection{Classification of principal Hamiltonian $\T$-spaces}

-The obstruction for a Lagrangian fibration to admit a global Lagrangian section is given by the \emph{Lagrangian-Chern class}, as we now recall.
+The obstruction for a Lagrangian fibration to admit a global Lagrangian section is given by the \emph{Lagrangian Chern class}, as we now recall.
 This class also yields Duistermaat's global classification of Lagrangian fibrations \cite{Dui80}.
 In our language, it allows to classify principal Hamiltonian $\T$-spaces, up to equivalence.

 Given a symplectic torus bundle $p:(\T,\Omega)\to M$ denote by $\TLag$ its sheaf of Lagrangian sections.
 The groupoid multiplication makes this into an abelian sheaf.
 Given a principal Hamiltonian $\T$-space $\mu:(S,\omega)\to M$, the usual construction of the Chern class using \v{C}ech cocycles can be performed using local \emph{Lagrangian} sections.
 This yields a \v{C}ech cohomology class